enzomendez315/uofu-netops/README.md

 2. Open the `backend` directory in your preferred IDE.
 3. (Optional) Create and activate a virtual environment by running `python3.9 -m venv venv` and `source venv/bin/activate`.
 4. Install dependencies with `pip install -r requirements.txt`.
-5. Create a .env file in the `backend` directory with all the needed variables.
+5. Create a .env file in the root directory (same level as the `backend` or `frontend` directories) with all the needed variables.
 6. Run `uvicorn app.main:app --reload` to start the backend server.

 ### Frontend Setup
 1. Navigate to the `frontend` directory in your terminal.
 2. Run `npm install` to install the necessary dependencies.
-3. Run `npm start` to start the React application.
+3. Run `npm run dev` to start the React application.